-

 I experienced this first hand.
 Back in 2011, I was working at LinkedIn.
 From the outside, everything looked great: the company had just had its IPO, the share price was up by over 100%, revenue was growing by more than 100% year over year, and the website had over 100M members, with 2 new members joining every single second.
 But from the inside, the company was in turmoil.
 Why?
 Because our software delivery practices had gotten so bad that we could no longer deploy.

 Today, we might call this a "DevOps transformation" (though back then, the term "DevOps" had just appeared on the scene, so we didn’t call it that), and to get there, we had to go through a lot of pain and outages.
-The honest truth is that we didn’t know what we didn’t know.
+The truth is that we didn’t know what we didn’t know.
 We had to go out and chat with companies across the industry, learning about trunk based development from one company, canary deployments from another, feature toggles from another, and so on.

 Sadly, even now, as I write this blog post series nearly 15 years later, relatively few developers know about these DevOps and software delivery practices.
 After leaving LinkedIn, I co-founded Gruntwork, where I had the opportunity to work with hundreds of companies on their DevOps and software delivery practices.
 What I saw was LinkedIn’s DevOps nightmare repeated over and over again at companies of all sizes.
 The techniques that a handful of the top tech companies had figured out were not filtering down to the rest of the industry.
 Most developers out there still don’t know what they don’t know.